devvyn/aafc-field-data/README.md

 * the workspace is destroyed after a certain period of inactivity
-* changes you make during a session don't automatically transfer back to the repository they originally came from
+* changes you make during a session don't automatically transfer back to the repository from which they originally came

-### Docker Container on Any Operating System
+### On your computer: Docker launched by _repo2docker_

 **Recommended for:**